GeorgeFilipkin/pulsemixer/README.md

-  --set-volume n        set volume for ID --set-volume-all n:n  set volume for ID (for every channel) --change-volume +-n   change volume for ID --get-mute            get mute for ID
+  --set-volume n        set volume for ID --set-volume-all n:n  set volume for ID (for every channel) --change-volume +-n   change volume for ID --max-volume n        set volume to n if volume is higher than n --get-mute            get mute for ID
   --toggle-mute         toggle mute for ID --get-volume          get volume for ID